facebookresearch/banmo/scripts/README.md

 bash scripts/render_mgpu.sh 0 $seqname logdir/known-cam-$seqname-e120-b256/params_latest.pth \
         "0" 256
 ```
+To run optimization on hands, turn connected components off (`--nouse_cc`).
+See note on the main page.

 To evaluate eagle, modify the related lines in `scripts/eval/run_eval.sh` and run
 ```